Punic people: Terminology

-However, it has been argued by J.C.
+It has been argued by J.C.
 Quinn that this is a misreading, since although this term is "applied to Levantine people" in the Hebrew Bible, "there is no other evidence for self-identification as Canaanite, and so we might suspect him of learned optimism."
 However, this opinion is not shared by all scholars.

 In modern academic writing, the term Punic exclusively refers to Phoenicians in the western Mediterranean.
 Specific Punic groups are often referred to with hyphenated names, like Siculo-Punic or Sardo-Punic.
 (This practice has ancient roots: Hellenistic Greek authors sometimes referred to the Punic inhabitants of central northern Africa (Libya) as Liby-Phoenicians.)

 Overview

 Like other Phoenician people, their urbanized culture and economy were strongly linked to the sea.
 They settled over Northwest Africa in what is now Algeria, Morocco, Tunisia and Libya and established some colonies in Southern Iberia, Sardinia, Sicily, Ebusus, Malta and other small islands of the western Mediterranean.

 In Sardinia and Sicily, they had strong economic and political ties to the independent natives in the hinterland.
 Their naval presence and trade extended throughout the Mediterranean and beyond, to Atlantic Iberia, the British Isles, the Canaries.

 Technical achievements of the Punic people of Carthage include the development of uncolored glass and the use of limestone from lakeside deposits to improve the purity of smelted iron.